MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 #### Local Maven repositories
 If Internet connectivity is not available while developing, prepare to work offline:

-1. Make sure you have first installed Maven.
+1. Make sure you have first installed Apache Maven.
 2. Download the [MobileFirst Platform Foundation Development Kit Installer]({{site.baseurl}}/downloads/).
-3. Start the MobileFirst Server and open the MobileFirst Operations Console.
+3. Start the MobileFirst Server and load the MobileFirst Operations Console.
 4. Click on **Get Starter Code → Tools tab** and download the Adapter Archetypes from the Adapter tooling section.
-4. Install the security check archetypes by running the **security-maven-buildall.zip/install-security-checks.sh** script in Linux and Mac, or the **install-security-checks.bat** script in Windows.
+5. Install the adapter archetypes and security checks by running the **security-maven-buildall.zip/install-security-checks.sh** script for Linux and Mac, or the **install-security-checks.bat** script for Windows.
-5. Install the adapters archetypes by running the **adapter-maven-buildall.zip/install-adapter.sh** script in Linux and Mac, or the **install-adapter.bat** script in Windows.

 ### Creating an Adapter
 To create a Maven adapter project, use the `archetype:generate` command.
-Once the command is executed, Maven will download (or use the above local repositories) required files from the MobileFirst Maven repository in order to be able to generate the adapter Maven project.
+Once the command is executed, Maven will download (or use the local repositories mentioned above) required files from the MobileFirst Maven repository in order to be able to generate the adapter Maven project.

 You can choose to run the command interactively or directly.